 Sciatica occurs when something pushes on the sciatic nerve.
-This can be a muscle spasm, the spinal discs, and sometimes even the spine itself.
+This can be a muscle spasm or the spinal discs.
 Most often this pain is due to muscle spasms or a slipped disc, but it can also be a sign of serious illness and it is important to go to your doctor for a diagnosis if the symptoms persist for a long period.

 Muscle spasms are also a common cause of sciatica.
 Most often it is the piriformis muscle, but it can be other muscles in the lower back and pelvic region.